chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate status
 ```

-Verify if the Chef Automate is running with external Opensearch by running the command below:
+Verify if the Chef Automate is running with an external Opensearch by running the command below:

 ```shell
 chef-automate config show